The best way to start organizing your garage and looking good is to take advantage of wall storage space and free up floor space whenever possible.

 Tons of different accessories: Gladiator makes a ton of varying accessory hooks in every shape and style imaginable (seriously).

 You can buy them just about anywhere: I worry that a garage storage system will be canceled soon after buying it.
-Gladiator’s products are sold everywhere, like your local Lowe’s, Home Depot, Sears, Amazon, or even Best Buy.
+Gladiator’s products are sold everywhere, like your local Lowe’s, Home Depot, Sears, Amazon, or even stores like Best Buy.

 Low cost to start: You can get started for as little as $15 (not on sale) for a 4′ section of GearTrack and an accessory hook.
-Then you can build as your needs (and budget) increase.
+Then you can build as your garage storage needs (and budget) increase.

 They even have several different starter packs with a GearTrack and accessory hooks.